 Babysitting pay can vary widely.
 But in the US, anything from $10 to $15 per hour is pretty common.
 The former being more for a younger student babysitter, and the latter more so for an experienced babysitter.
 Your location plays a big part in how much you'll pay for a babysitter, as well as their qualifications and the duties you expect them to do.

-If you've got more than one kid, expect to pay an extra $1 or $2 per hour for each additional child.
-As well as if you expect your babysitter to perform any extra tasks like preparing dinner for your kids.
+If you've got more than one child, expect to pay an extra $1 or $2 per hour for each additional child.
+As well as if you expect your babysitter to perform any extra tasks like preparing dinner.

 Don't miss our complete guide to babysitter pay to learn how much you should be paying in your particular situation.